Cap off your public health education and gain an important professional credential by taking the Certified in Public Health (CPH) exam.

 - Read more from NBPHE.

 You must have earned 21 or more total credits towards your degree program.
-For DrPH and MPH students, the credits must include the new CEPH foundational core courses (PUBHLT 2033, 2034 and 2035).
-For MS and PhD students the Essentials of Public Health (PUBHLT 2011) course will substitute for the new CEPH foundational core courses.
-Students concurrently enrolled in one CEPH foundational core course when scheduled to sit for the exam are considered eligible.
+For DrPH and MPH students, these credits include the school's public health core courses.
+Effective fall 2019 three additional courses are part of the MPH core curriculum (PUBHLT 2033, 2034 and 2035).
+For MS and PhD students the Essentials of Public Health (PUBHLT 2011) course will substitute for the public health core curriculum.
+Students concurrently enrolled in one core course when scheduled to sit for the exam are considered eligible.

 Current Students and Recent Graduates* | Instructions: